Important– You had until 1.00 p.m. (NZDT) 18 October 2017 to lodge a preference for conflicted name.

-If you are an interested party to the Conflicted Names Process you have until 1pm 18th October 2017 to lodge a preference click here or check your conflict status here This process has come about through a change in policy that took effect on April 18th To find out more about the Conflicted names process click here.
+If you are a registrant of a domain name with rights to a conflicted domain name you had until 1pm 18th October 2017 to lodge a preference.
+To manage your preference click here or check your conflict status here.
+To find out more about the Conflicted Name Process click here.

-If the shorter version of your name is conflicted you need to Lodge your preference on this page by selecting one of the following preferences:
+If the shorter version of your name is conflicted you can manage your preference on this page by selecting one of the following preferences:

 1 You want to try and get the shorter version of your domain name